-According to myFICO.com, fifteen percent (15%) of your FICO score is based on the length of your credit history.
+Fifteen percent (15%) of your credit score is based your credit age.
 This includes the amount of time since you opened your first account and the average age of all your credit accounts.
-Opening a new account lowers your average credit age and could hurt your credit score.
+Opening a new account lowers your average credit age and can hurt your credit score.